dennybritz/linkedin-extractor/README.md

 An API that extracts metadata from a given Linkedin URL.
-Currentltly the API only returns basic and experience information but it will be extended over time to include all Linkedin sections.
+Currentltly the API only returns basic and experience information but it will be extended over time to include all LinkedIn sections.

 ## Start with Docker